-L. Online Maintenance System
+K. Online Maintenance System

 1.0 Description.
-MoDOT St. Louis District has an online maintenance system tool to monitor routine operation of all Intelligent Transportation System (ITS) devices in the District.
+MoDOT St. Louis District uses an online maintenance system tool to monitor routine operation of all Intelligent Transportation System (ITS) devices in the District.
 It provides the ability to issue and track MoDOT work orders, plan preventive- and corrective-maintenance, and manage device inventories.

 Use of the online maintenance system will be required by the Contractor to manage MoDOT work orders issued by local district staff for both emergency and standard maintenance.
+The contractor is required to obtain access from MoDOT's Engineer to connect to the Online Maintenance System.
 Access to the system by the Contractor will be via office computers and portable computer devices capable of accessing the system from most every location in the plans.